uzzalpro/appointment-booking-system-backend/README.md

     status VARCHAR(10) NOT CHECK (user_type IN ('patient', 'doctor', 'admin')) );
 ```
+## Background Task Implementation
+As part of the assignment requirement to implement background tasks, I have successfully configured a daily task using Celery that sends appointment reminders 24 hours before the scheduled time.

+Since real-time notifications were not integrated in this version, I implemented the reminder functionality via email notifications instead.
+This approach ensures users still receive reminders without relying on a notification system.

+***The task was tested using Celery with a terminal worker, and the reminder emails were successfully triggered and logged in the terminal output.***

 ## Challenges Faced and Solutions
 - **Complex Validation Requirements:**
  - **Challenge**: Multiple validation rules for user registration and appointment booking